Follow Us

 • Simply Flute – In honor of GPFS’s fall guest artist Paul Edmund-Davies, we remind you here of his web presence www.simplyflute.com: “a platform dedicated to providing instruction and exercises to help flute players of all stages and ages on their respective musical journeys.
 Content for the site is regularly created and updated.
 Subscribers have access to more than 1750 pages of music and text and in excess of 370 performance/teaching videos, all for the price of less than two coffees a month!”

-• Podcasts Galore! – Feeling adventuresome, maybe you want to connect with new flutists, fresh fluting ideas or simply find tidbits of good company and perspective during these more personally and musically isolated times?
+• Podcasts Galore!
+Feeling adventuresome, maybe you want to connect with new flutists, fresh fluting ideas or simply find tidbits of good company and perspective during these more personally and musically isolated times?
 Consider trying some of the podcasts listed on the GPFS Flute Resources webpage.
 Simply scroll down to the Podcast heading and take a look at your options.
-They are all quite different in purpose and tone so try them on for size and maybe pick a favorite one to listen to in 2021!
+They are all quite different in purpose and tone so try them on for size and maybe pick a favorite one to listen to!

 SOME RECORDINGS TO ENJOY